-Eighth grade students will have seven courses per day.
+Eighth-grade students will have a minimum of six courses per day.
 In the column on the left, the table below displays courses that every Vermilion High School grade 8 student will take as part of the required curriculum.
-Courses listed on the right may be part of a student's daily schedule as determined by the scheduling meeting with his/her school counselor the spring of their seventh grade year.
+Courses listed on the right may be part of a student's daily schedule as determined by the scheduling meeting with his/her school counselor the spring of their seventh-grade year.
+Bold-faced courses in the table below indicate that high school credit will be earned, and as such, the course and course grade will be included in the student's high school transcript.
+For this reason, the student's maturity and dedication to academics should be carefully considered before registering for any high school course!
+Course descriptions for high school courses are located under the corresponding academic department in this course guide.
+Grade 8 students also have the option of having a study hall during a class period.

-Required Courses Other Available Courses

-English 8 Grade 8 Band

-Math (Pre-Algebra, Algebra I, Honors Algebra 1, Algebra I Part I, Geometry, or Honors Geometry) Grade 8 Chorus

-Social Studies 8 World Language

-Science 8 Grade 8 Electives

-Life Skills / Physical Education Sailor Support
+Required Courses Other Available Courses (all high school credit courses) English 8 Concert Band Math (Pre-Algebra, Algebra I, Part I, Algebra I, Honors Algebra 1, Geometry, or Honors Geometry) Marching Band Social Studies 8 World Language (French I or Spanish I) Science 8 Concert Choir Physical Education (1 semester) Robotics I Grade 8 Electives (Intro to Health, Intro to Art or Intro to Music, Intro to Financial Literacy, & Intro to Tech)

-\Any student interested in taking a world language his or her eighth grade year must have a consistent record of commitment to academic excellence.
-Entry into a world language class will be determined by the school counselor.
+^{}Any student interested in taking a world language or Robotics I or his or her eighth grade year must have a consistent record of academic excellence and will be determined by the school counselor.
+Students with higher seniority will be given priority.

-SOME POSSIBLE GRADE 8 SCHEDULES
+EXAMPLES OF POSSIBLE GRADE 8 SCHEDULES